pen787/people-counter-second-edition/README.md

 - [X] Multi-Thread Sensor

 ### Note :
-Secret varibles access by.
-(Auto-Generated.)
+Secret variables are accessed via an auto-generated header file.
-You can regenerate by re-save `platformio.ini`.
+You can regenerate it by re-saving `platformio.ini`.
+Include it in your code as follows:
 ```cpp
 #include <secrets.cpp>
 ```